nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    manually restore the minimized Help Window.
 3. The application will sometimes open to a blank screen with no information displayed, simply run any commands and the application should function as per normal.
+4. When **running edit task for all groups `et`**, if a group has completed the task, their status will be reset to pending or overdue.
+The remedy is to run `etg` such that you create a new task for the groups with completed status before editing the task.

 ---